hsurisetti/Credit_Risk_Analysis/README.md

  &ensp;The Balanced Random Forest Classifier had a balanced accuracy score of 0.79, which is also high, but its performance was not as good as Easy Ensemble classifier.

 &ensp;&ensp;Therefore, depending on the specific needs and priorities of the user, either the EasyEnsembleClassifier or the BalancedRandomForestClassifier could be recommended for predicting credit risk.
-The resampling models had much lower balanaced accuracy scores, which makes them less reliable for redicitng credit risk.
+The resampling models had much lower balanaced accuracy scores, which makes them less reliable for predicitng credit risk.

 &ensp;However, it should be noted that both models still had relatively low precision scores for high risk, indicating that they may not be the most reliable in accurately identifying high risk borrowers.
 As such, further analysis and improvements may be necessary to develop a more robust and accurate model for predicting credit risk